GLP-1 for Athletes: My Journey to Race Weight

 Apr 11 Week 9 — lower dose, hunger clearly returning, small binges

 Weight swings 2–3 kg day to day with hydration, training load and meal timing, so the trend matters more than any single reading.
 Lowest weigh-in was 89.0 kg on Mar 22 at the full 30-unit dose.
 Two weeks after cutting to 20 units I was back at 93.6 kg on April 6, and this week (week 9) hunger is noticeably sharper than it was at full dose.
 The suppression is weaker, the window before the next injection feels longer, and for the first time on this protocol I've had a few small binges.
 Honest bit: alcohol made it worse.
 Evenings with a drink or two, the brakes came off and portions went sideways in a way that simply did not happen at 30 units.
 The old childhood pattern — emotional eating, sugar sensitivity — is still there.
 The lower dose just stopped covering for it.
-That's what I'm weighing right now: return to the full dose, or accept a slower rate of progress and work on the habits directly.
+In mid-April I was weighing whether to go back to the full dose or accept slower progress and work on the habits directly.
+A cycling crash on April 21 settled that question for me — see the update below.
 More on the appetite-alcohol-binge dynamic in the sugar cravings update.

 Body Composition